MicrosoftDocs/MIMDocs/MIMDocs/pam/tier-model-for-partitioning-administrative-privileges.md

 ---
 # required metadata

-title: PAM environment tier model | Microsoft Identity Manager
+title: PAM environment tier model | Microsoft Docs
 description: Learn about the tier model that segregates your system based on vulnerability to risk.
 keywords:
 author: kgremban